 Estimated reading time: 4 minutes

 The exsanguinating patient, it’s a problem we don’t want to experience and can be found all over healthcare.
-It can be the ED trauma patient, the OB with a placenta accrete, an open aortic aneurysms repair or even your GI bleed patient in the ICU.
+It can be the ED trauma patient, the OB with a placenta accrete, an open aortic aneurysm repair or even your GI bleed patient in the ICU.
 Most of these situations are best handled with massive transfusion protocols (MTP) but a massive transfusion protocol alone won’t lead to a great outcome.

 From a patient safety perspective, there is a great opportunity to improve patient safety through the development and implementation of massive transfusion protocols at your institution.